 The COM does not permit the deferment of admission offers.
 An offer of admission applies only to the specific semester for which the applicant has applied.
-Applicants who are not able to attend the College of Osteopathic Medicine in the specific semester to which they have applied to and subsequently have been admitted in, will need to reapply for admission.
-Consequently, a student who was admitted to one semester may not necessarily be offered admission in another semester.
+Applicants who are not able to attend the College of Osteopathic Medicine in the specific semester or academic year to which they have applied to and subsequently have been admitted, will need to reapply for admission.
+Consequently, a student who was admitted to one semester or academic year, may not necessarily be offered admission in another semester or academic year.

-Under certain circumstances, an applicant's request for deferring admission may be considered on a case-by-case basis.
+Under certain circumstances, an applicant's request for deferring admission may be considered on a case-bycase basis.
 Applicants seeking deferment must make such request following admission in writing to the Office of Admissions.
 Applicants may be required to submit relevant documentation supporting their deferment request.
-These requests will be forwarded to and then reviewed by the Admissions Committee.
-The Admissions Committee will make a recommendation regarding deferment to the Dean of the College of Osteopathic Medicine.
+These requests will be forwarded to and then reviewed by the Dean.
 Ultimately, these requests will be either granted or denied solely at the discretion of the Dean of the College of Osteopathic Medicine.

-Applicants who have been granted deferment will not need to re-apply to CHSU and will be permitted to attend CHSU in the semester to which their admission has been deferred to.
+Applicants who have been granted deferment will not need to re-apply to CHSU and will be permitted to attend CHSU in the semester to which their admission has been deferred.
 Deferred applicants must continue to meet all CHSU requirements during the entirety of the deferment period.
 Prior to enrollment, deferred applicants will need to comply with all admission criteria that were in place at the time they were initially offered admission into the College of Osteopathic Medicine, and not the admission requirements that are in place at the time the applicant actually attends CHSU.